libgdx/libgdx.github.io/_pages/dev/-tutorials/import_and_running.md

   ![](/assets/images/dev/idea/3.png)
 2. Expand the tasks of your project and then select: desktop -> other -> run.

+   **In Android Studio 4.2**, tasks are no longer shown by default.
+Go to `Settings -> Experimental` and uncheck `Do not build Gradle task list during Gradle sync`.
+Then sync the project via `File -> Sync Project with Gradle Files`
+   {: .notice--primary}

 <b>Alternatively</b>, you can create a run configuration:
 1. Right click your DesktopLauncher class
 2. Select 'Run DesktopLauncher.main()'.
 This should fail with missing assets, because we need to hook up the assets folder first.